m1maker/ngt-docs/NGT documents/libraries/audio_form/methods/input.md

 ## parameters
 variable | description
 ---|---
-title | the title of the `form`. text | the text of the `input field`. dt | the default text that should be inserted. leave it `empty` If you don't want to insert any. pm | an optional parameter to set the `password mask`, such as `bullet`, `hidden`, `star` and so on. ml | the maximum length that the text can be typed. default is `0`, meaning unlimited. r | an optional bool parameter to toggle the `read only` mode. default is `false`. m | an optional parameter to toggle the use of `multiline`. default is `false`. button1 | the text for the `ok` button. default is `ok`. button2 | the text for the `cancel` button. default is `&cancel`, meaning the cancel button can be activated by pressing alt+c key. button1auto | toggle whether the `ok` button has the ability to be activated automatically If the shortcut key was pressed (If any). default is `false`. button2auto | toggle whether the `cancel` button has the ability to be activated automatically If the shortcut key was pressed (If any). default is `false`.
+title | the title of the form. text | the text of the input field. dt | the default text that should be inserted. leave it empty If you don't want to insert any. pm | an optional parameter to set the password mask, such as bullet, hidden, star and so on. ml | the maximum length that the text can be typed. default is 0, meaning unlimited. r | an optional bool parameter to toggle the read only mode. default is false. m | an optional parameter to toggle the use of multiline. default is false. button1 | the text for the ok button. default is ok. button2 | the text for the cancel button. default is &cancel, meaning the cancel button can be activated by pressing alt+c key. button1auto | toggle whether the ok button has the ability to be activated automatically If the shortcut key was pressed (If any). default is false. button2auto | toggle whether the cancel button has the ability to be activated automatically If the shortcut key was pressed (If any). default is false.

 ## return value